Hiring a Paralegal or Notary for Immigration Cases: Risks Vs. Savings

 Paralegals have—in the best case, when they are worthy of the name—undergone training in legal paperwork.
 They know how to fill out forms and what documents are needed in order to send out a strong case.
 They have a certification from the school where they studied to be paralegals.

 In many U.S. states, the bar association, the same office that regulates lawyers, also regulates paralegal education.
-Paralegals may take a national exam and may be members of the National Association of Legal Assistants (NALA).
-They may also be insured against malpractice.
+Paralegals may take a national exam and be members of the National Association of Legal Assistants (NALA).
+They might also be insured against malpractice.
 If they do any immigration work, they need to be bonded—meaning they put some money on hold with a bonding company to compensate clients for mistakes that they may make.

-Accredited representatives are certified by the Board of Immigration Appeals to represent immigrants in court and at immigration interviews.
+Accredited representatives are certified by the Board of Immigration Appeals (B.I.A.) to represent immigrants in court and at immigration interviews.
 They work for charity groups who help people for free or for a reduced fee.
 See the Recognition and Accreditation page of the Immigration Court (EOIR) website for a list of such organizations and their accredited representatives.

-Notaries and "immigration consultants" may or may not have any legal education.
-Notaries in the U.S. have a very limited area of expertise.
-They serve as agents of the state, usually to verify the identity of people who are signing legal documents.
 In other countries, notaries have to be lawyers.
 But not in the United States.
-Being a notary does NOT give anyone the knowledge or training needed to help you with a legal case.
+Being a notary does NOT indicate that the person has the knowledge or training needed to help you with a legal case.
 Some people who are not lawyers advertise that they are notaries, hoping to trick you into thinking that they are lawyers.

 Dealing With the Cost of Hiring an Immigration Attorney